timfischbach/ledspiral/README.md

 Official Repo of the led spiral project by Tim Fischbach

-Big thanks to Andrija Vuksanovic helping me to bring this big project to life!
+Big thanks to Andrija Vuksanovic!
+He helped me bringing this big project to life.

 # Open the Wiki for the DMX Tables and the full documentation